Funeral Poems

 You can read any poem at a funeral.
 You may want to take inspiration from some of the examples below, or you may even like to write one yourself.

-It can be downbeat, it can be cheery.
-It can be solemn, it can be funny.
+The most meaningful poem could be sad, solemn, cheery or even funny.
 The choice is completely yours and your family's.

 Short funeral poems